Trump's Plan To Shift His Businesses Is Lacking, Ethics Experts Say

 "All we're asking Mr. Trump to do — it's very simple — sign a piece of paper, turn the properties over to a trustee to figure out what to do with them," Eisen said.

-Painter said Trump needs to take his focus off of just making money.
+Painter said Trump needs to take his focus off just making money.

 "He has enough money," Painter said.
 "His family has enough money.
 It's time to do the job he asked the American people to elect him to do."